Goldwater (Barry M. Goldwater) Scholarship

 DescriptionThe Barry M. Goldwater Scholarship Program was created in 1986 to alleviate a critical current and future shortage of highly qualified scientists, mathematicians, and engineers.
 Each scholarship covers eligible expenses for tuition, fees, books, and room and board, up to a maximum of $7,500 annually.

-EligibilityFall sophomores and juniors who have outstanding potential and intend to pursue careers in math, the natural sciences, or engineering; "upper 25% and "B" GPA" (but in fact, the GPA should be 3.7 or higher), U.S. citizen or resident alien.
+EligibilityFall sophomores and juniors who have outstanding potential and intend to pursue careers in math, the natural sciences, or engineering; "upper 25% of class", U.S. citizen or resident alien.
 Students who plan to study medicine are eligible ONLY if they plan a research career rather than a career as a medical doctor in a private practice.

 The Fellowships and Awards Committee may nominate up to four students.
 Following submittal of the applications, an independent review committee appointed by the Barry M. Goldwater Scholarship and Excellence in Education Foundation will evaluate all valid nominations and recommend the most outstanding nominees from each state for consideration by the Foundation Board of Trustees.